1994

 –REFERENCE: In Batman Confidential #50.
 Batman begins working a kidnapping case.
 He’ll work this investigation, overlapping with other items on our timeline, for the next two weeks.

 –FLASHBACK: From Robin Annual #4—and referenced in Batman #436-439.
 Late March.
 Batman and Robin apprehend Tony Zucco.
 Zucco, who has heart problems due to his weight, has yet another heart attack and slips into a coma shortly after getting nabbed.
-Zucco will eventually recover and serve a long jail sentence.
+Zucco will eventually recover in prison and serve a long sentence.

 –REFERENCE: In Batman & Superman: World’s Finest #4-9 and Batman & Superman: World’s Finest #10 Part 1.
 Late March.
 Even though Batman & Superman: World’s Finest #3 is out-of-continuity, the Dark Knight and the Man of Steel still commemorate the death of Harrison Grey (the second annual springtime meeting between Batman and Superman), as referenced in Batman & Superman: World’s Finest #4-9 and Batman & Superman: World’s Finest #10 Part 1.
 As mentioned specifically in the latter, Two-Face shows up during this meeting to taunt and threaten our heroes.